 - the degree to which the size of the employer’s enterprise would be likely to impact on the procedures followed in effecting the dismissal;

-If it is genuine the employee should be proactive in ensuring that they understand the plan and engage with it positively.
+If the PIP is genuine the employee should be proactive in ensuring that they understand the plan and engage with it positively.
 The plan might be based on a misunderstanding of the employees’ role by a new manager so rapport needs to be established with that person.
 McDonald Murholme provides advice on how this can best be done and how the job can be retained.

 In most cases, we find that the performance management plan is a termination plan.
 This is especially the case where an employee has exercised workplace rights, been with the company for many years, or has returned from maternity or personal leave.

 It is foolish for an employee to let the employer implement a termination plan disguised by a dysfunctional performance improvement plan.
 To do so empowers the employer to later rely upon the plan as if it were legitimate, where it may not have been.
 It is especially difficult for an employee to challenge a completed plan at the time of termination.
 It is often seen that the employee accepted the plan but couldn’t meet the requirements so there is no evidence to challenge the basis of termination.

 McDonald Murholme will assist employees by intervening early to prevent a performance management plan escalating into an unfair termination.
 While the work to be done is difficult, and employees are often nervous and uncertain of what to do, there is no substitute for sound legal advice from an experienced employment lawyer.
 It is too much to expect that a free government agency or legal service can assist an employee to navigate such a serious problem which can take months of constant, regular and strategic advice.